Iñigo Idiakez: Spain

 Idiakez was born in San Sebastián, Gipuzkoa.
 In 1989 he joined local Real Sociedad's youth system, making his senior debut with the B-team where he shared teams with his older brother Imanol.
-He first appeared with the main squad on 8 November 1992 – on his 19th birthday – against Cádiz CF in La Liga; he did not become a regular until 1994–95 despite that early debut, playing nearly two full seasons with the reserves in Segunda División B.
+He first appeared with the main squad on 8 November 1992 – on his 19th birthday – against Cádiz in La Liga; he did not become a regular until 1994–95 despite that early debut, playing nearly two full seasons with the reserves in Segunda División B.

 Subsequently, Idiakez spent a further eight top flight campaigns with the Txuriurdin, going on to appear in more than 250 competitive games.
 During most of his spell he was a regular substitute and, in 1998–99 and 2000–01, scored a career-best seven league goals.

 At the end of 2001–02, having finished his contract with Real Sociedad, Idiakez signed with Real Oviedo, who had just been relegated to Segunda División and were in a deep financial crisis.
 He only spent one year with the Asturias side, who finished the season penultimate, being relegated to the third level then demoted a further tier because of financial irregularities.

 Idiakez then moved to Madrid's Rayo Vallecano, also from the second division.
 Again, his new club finished second from the bottom and was relegated at the end of the campaign.